kasparsj/jquery-data-parallax/README.md

 **Type:** number or string (percentage)
 **Default:** "100%" ("0%" for "pin" property)

 0% is top of the viewport and 100% is bottom of the viewport.
-Sometimes you may need to use negative values e.g. "-300%"

 #### ease
 **Type:** string or callback function